-According to many recent reports, the number of people renting properties in the UK is on the up, as are monthly rental values across the country.
+According to recent reports, the number of people renting properties in the UK is on the up, as are monthly rental values across the UK.

 Tenants are now paying an average of £811 monthly rent, according to the HomeLet Rental Index for June, representing a 3pc rise on the previous month and a 5.1pc increase on a year earlier.